Security

 Our commitment to security

-As our platform is used for developing busines-criticial enterprise applications, data privacy and Security-by-Design have been the driving principles at Thinkwise from the start.
-To validate the security of our platform, the Thinkwise Platform is regularly tested for security leaks by independent ethical hackers.
+As our platform is used for developing busines-criticial enterprise applications, data privacy and Security-by-Design have been the driving principles from the start.
+To validate the security of our platform, the Thinkwise Platform is regularly tested for security leaks by independent ethical hackers

-Besides securing the platform itself, Thinkwise has also put processes and controls in place to manage or eliminate security risks in its own operations, enabling customers to trust that their confidential data is protected and ensuring that our customers get consistent, high-quality service.
+Besides securing the platform itself, Thinkwise has also put processes and controls in place to manage or eliminate security risks in its in-house operations.
+This way our customers can rely on their confidential data being actively protected and having access to a consistent, high-quality level of service.

 Secure and future proof software